chargebee/chargebee-android/README.md

 To retrieve **inactive** purchases along with the **active** purchases for your app user, you can call the `restorePurchases()` function with the `includeInActiveProducts` parameter set to `true`.
 If you only want to restore active subscriptions, set the parameter to `false`.
 Here is an example of how to use the `restorePurchases()` function in your code with the `includeInActiveProducts` parameter set to `true`.

 `CBCustomer` - **Optional object**.
 Although this is an optional object, we recommend passing the necessary customer details, such as `customerId`, `firstName`, `lastName`, and `email` if it is available before the user subscribes to your App.
 This ensures that the customer details in your database match the customer details in Chargebee.
 If the `customerId` is not passed in the customer's details, then the value of `customerId` will be the same as the `subscriptionId` created in Chargebee.
-Also, the restored subscriptions will not be associate with existing customerId.
+Also, the restored subscriptions will not be associated with existing customerId.

 ```kotlin
 CBPurchase.restorePurchases(context = current activity context, customer = CBCustomer, includeInActivePurchases = false, object : CBCallback.RestorePurchaseCallback{